 Arriving by Train

-Austria's rail network is highly developed, comfortable, efficient, and eco-friendly.
-The key route is the western line from Vienna to Salzburg (continuing to Munich), served by both Westbahn and ÖBB, offering frequent connections.
-The ÖBB Railjet links major cities like Vienna, Salzburg, and Innsbruck, with further connections to neighboring countries such as Germany, Italy, and Hungary.
-Night trains also provide a relaxing way to travel directly from cities like Berlin, Venice or even Rome to Austria.
+Austria’s rail network is comfortable, efficient, and eco-friendly.
+The main line runs from Vienna to Salzburg (continuing to Munich), served by both Westbahn and ÖBB with frequent connections.
+The ÖBB Railjet links Vienna, Salzburg, and Innsbruck, with further connections to Germany, Italy, and Hungary.
+Night trains also connect Austria directly with cities like Berlin, Venice, and Rome.

 Arriving by Car

-Driving to and within Austria is easy and convenient, thanks to its well-maintained motorways, which are connected to neighboring countries like Germany, the Czech Republic, Switzerland, and Italy.
-Keep in mind that you'll need a vignette (toll sticker) for the motorways.
-These are available at gas stations, border crossings, or online.
-Check e.g. ÖAMTC for details.
+Driving in Austria is straightforward, with well-maintained motorways connecting to Germany, the Czech Republic, Switzerland, and Italy.
+You’ll need a vignette (toll sticker) for the motorways, available at gas stations, border crossings, or online.
+Check ÖAMTC for details.

 Arriving by Plane

-Austria's main international gateway is Vienna International Airport (VIE), serving over 130 global destinations.
-From the airport, you can reach the city center quickly by train in just 15-30 minutes.
-(We recommend ÖBB over the CAT.)
+Austria’s main international gateway is Vienna International Airport (VIE), serving over 130 destinations worldwide.
+The city center is just 15–30 minutes away by train (we recommend ÖBB over the CAT).